Note: This course will not be offered in 2019-2020 but qualified students can contact me about other options.

-The Germanic tribes who settled in Britain in the fifth century brought with them an oral culture, with some use of runic inscriptions, but within a few hundred years these Anglo-Saxons (as we call them today) were producing written works of the highest quality.
+The Germanic tribes who settled in Britain in the fifth century brought with them an oral culture, with some use of runic inscriptions, but within a few hundred years these early medieval peoples were producing written works of the highest quality.
 Yet many of their writings bear the marks of an oral style.
-We will have an opportunity to speculate on the interplay between orality and literacy in Anglo-Saxon culture, in which we might find some analogues in our contemporary transition to a digital culture.
+We will have an opportunity to speculate on the interplay between orality and literacy in early English culture, in which we might find some analogues in our contemporary transition to a digital culture.

 You can develop a hands-on understanding of translation theories and practices while learning to assess different kinds of translations.

-The Anglo-Saxon period can challenge your historical preconceptions and make you rethink some ideas you might be taking for granted.
+The early medieval period can challenge your historical preconceptions and make you rethink some ideas you might be taking for granted.